dreibh/hipercontracer/README.md

 # Convert Results into a CSV File

-- find ./data -maxdepth 1 -name "Ping*.results.*" | ./hpct-results-tool --input-file-names-from-stdin --separator=, -o ping.csv.gz
+- find ./data -maxdepth 1 -name "Ping*.results.*" | ./hpct-results --input-file-names-from-stdin --separator=, -o ping.csv.gz
-- find ./data -maxdepth 1 -name "Traceroute*.results.*" | ./hpct-results-tool --input-file-names-from-stdin --separator=, -o traceroute.csv.gz
+- find ./data -maxdepth 1 -name "Traceroute*.results.*" | ./hpct-results --input-file-names-from-stdin --separator=, -o traceroute.csv.gz

 Hint: You can use extension .gz for GZip, .bz for BZip2, .xz for XZ, or none for uncompressed output into the output CSV file!

-See the the manpage "hpct-results-tool" for all options!
+See the the manpage "hpct-results" for all options!

 Note: For simple measurements, you can use HiPerConTracer and the Results Tool directly, without using a database!